OilerNetwork/pitchlake_starknet/documentation.md

 let remaining_liquidity = round.total_deposits() + round.total_premiums() - round.total_payouts();
 ```

+In order for an LP to withdraw from their position, we must be in the round transition period.
+During this time, the current round is Settled, thus the remaining liquidity is known, and has been rolled over to the next round.

 If an LP supplied 50% of a round’s liquidity, they own 50% of the round’s remaining liquidity once it settles.
-If an LP does not collect any of their premiums or unlocked liquidity, their portion (50%) of the remaining liquidity (along with `their premiums + their unlocked liquidity`) is rolled over to the next round.
+If an LP does not collect any of their premiums or unlocked liquidity, their portion (50%) of the remaining liquidity is rolled over to the next round.
 This rolled over amount is their position in the next round.

 This next round’s position and the next round’s total deposits determine the percentage of the next round's pool that LP supplied.
 With this percentage, we know how much of the round’s remaining liquidity belonged to LP.